YujinAnn/X11_Thread_test/README.md

   ./x11_test

-This will execute your program,
+This will execute your program.